Preschool Program Information

 - Send tax forms to document income if applying for financial aid.
 Mail to Centennial Preschool, 575 Birch St, Lino Lakes, MN 55014.
 Please be sure to write your student's name on your documents.
 Your contract will not be approved unless/until we have confirmed your tuition rate.

 - Make an appointment for Early Childhood Screening if your child is not already screened.
 Screening is required of all district preschoolers.
-(Fall appointments will be available for children who will not turn 3 before June.)
+(Children who will not turn 3 before May will be screened in the fall.)

 - If your child has an IEP or other special education service plan, please contact the Early Childhood Special Education program at 763-792-6140 or email for assistance.